shepherd-06/Birdnest/README.md

-# Getting Started with Create React App
+# BirdNest

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a pre-assignment for Reaktor Summer Trainee.
+Details of the assignment is in https://assignments.reaktor.com/birdnest/.

 ## Available Scripts